 Article 21 is the heart of the fundamental rights and has received expanded meaning from time to time after the decision of the Supreme Court in 1978.
-The Article 21 guarantee fundamental right to life - a life of dignity to be lived in a proper environment, free of danger of disease and infection.
-The right to live in a healthy environment as part of Article 21 of the Constitution.
+The Article 21 guarantees fundamental right to life - a life of dignity to be lived in a proper environment, free of danger of disease and infection.
 Recently, Supreme Court has broadly and liberally interpreted the Article 21, transgressed into the area of protection of environment, and held that the protection of environment and citizen's right to live in eco-friendly atmosphere interpreted as the basic right guaranteed under Article 21.